Ground Rent Arrears Recovery

 Established, effective and well-resourced arrears recovery services…

-With significant changes in the ground rent market in recent years, including the ongoing programme of legislative reform, the need for efficient, commercial collection of overdue ground rents and associated charges has become increasingly important for freeholders and investors.
+With significant changes in the ground rent market in recent years, including the ongoing programme of legislative reform led by the Leasehold Reform (Ground Rent) Act, the need for efficient, commercial collection of overdue ground rents and associated charges has become increasingly important for freeholders and investors.

 At JB Leitch, we act for many of the largest ground rent management companies in the UK, specialising in customised ground rent collection services on both criteria (where the ground rent is in excess of £350) and non-criteria ground rent debts.

-We have established systems for evaluating the legal avenues open for cost-effective recovery of even the smallest sums and provide bespoke and frequent reports to provide detailed analysis for different portfolios and investors.
-Ground rents can be collected in isolation, or we can run volume linked service charge collections liaising with multiple property management companies on the landlord’s behalf ensuring information is shared and updated simultaneously.
+We have established systems for evaluating the legal avenues open for timely and compliant recovery of even the smallest sums and provide bespoke and frequent reports to provide detailed analysis for different portfolios and investors.
+Ground rents can be collected in isolation, or we can run cost-effective volume linked service charge collections liaising with multiple property management companies on the landlord’s behalf ensuring information is shared and updated simultaneously.

-Our reporting capabilities are second to none allowing us to provide detailed and bespoke analysis for different portfolios and investors.
+Our reporting capabilities are second to none allowing us to provide detailed and bespoke analysis for different portfolios, investors and lenders.

 In adding further value, where we are the nominated solicitor for the landlord’s development, we offer this service free of charge and JB Leitch will provide a free 10-day pre-action letter (“PAL”) for all NCGR instructions.